Post Summary: What To Expect at Burgdorf Hot Springs

 However, this isn’t your typical cabin getaway.
 Burgdorf cabins have no electricity and no running water, which means you have to be prepared to “camp” indoors.

 This includes packing in your own bedding, food, water, and lighting, just for the bare necessities.
+It also means that you’ll be doing your business in a *drumroll pleas* pit toilet!
+It’s located just outside of the cabin.

 Here’s what each cabin is guaranteed: